-1.1 This test method is used to evaluate and compare the ability of stretch-wrap films to survive horizontal impacts in a laboratory simulation.

-1.2 The test levels may be varied to represent the mode of shipping and handling used for the unit load under test.

-1.3 The methodology of performing the controlled horizontal impacts is described in detail in Test Methods D4003.
-This test method will describe only sample preparation and evaluation in the special case of evaluating the performance of film for load unitizing.

-1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+- 1.1 This test method is used to evaluate and compare the ability of stretch-wrap films to survive horizontal impacts in a laboratory simulation. - 1.2 The test levels may be varied to represent the mode of shipping and handling used for the unit load under test. - 1.3 The methodology of performing the controlled horizontal impacts is described in detail in Test Methods D4003.
+This test method will describe only sample preparation and evaluation in the special case of evaluating the performance of film for load unitizing. - 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use. - 1.5 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.